bardurc/dns_lookup/README.md

 # dns_lookup
 Quick and dirty script for looking up DNS records for domains.

-Domains must be added to the "domains" list in the script.
+Domains must be added to the "domains.txt" file.
+Three domains are already added as an example.